jgreener64/phd_thesis/README.md

 - Consistent table formatting - use top/mid/bottom rule? use booktabs? common footnotesize?
 - Images should have consistent white background
 - Consistent C-alpha
-- How to refer to other sections - use labels
+- How to refer to other sections - use labels, check throughout
 - Cyclin A or A2?
 Cyclin capitalised?
 Is there a space?
 See Greg's paper
 - Binding assay or immunoblot assay etc
 - Abbreviations: TR-FRET, PPI